thearith070/data-view-binding/README.md

 *NOTE: In xml best practice is to use Snake Case on `view_id` and View Binding will form `view_id` to Camel Case*

- ### How can I use it in Activity?
+ ### III.
+How can I use it in Activity?
  To set up an instance of the binding class for use with an activity, perform the following steps in the activity's `onCreate()` method:
- 1. Call the static `inflate()` method included in the generated binding class.
+ - Call the static `inflate()` method included in the generated binding class.
 This creates an instance of the binding class for the activity to use.
- 2. Pass the root view to `setContentView()` to make it the active view on the screen.
+ - Pass the root view to `setContentView()` to make it the active view on the screen.

  These steps are shown in the following example:
  ```